Campaigns and traffic sources

 |Web Interface||Core Reporting API||Description|

-Additionally, in the case of paid AdWords or DoubleClick campaigns, there are additional fields available that can be populated automatically by setting either AdWords or DoubleClick click IDs, or manually by importing cost data.
+In the case of paid AdWords or DoubleClick campaigns, there are additional fields that can be populated automatically by setting either AdWords or DoubleClick click IDs, or populated manually by importing cost data.

 Advanced configuration options